BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Information in the context of the use of the website

-In principle, it is possible to use the BlueLogic, LLC website without providing personal data.
+In principle, it is possible to use the BlueLogic LLC website without providing personal data.
 When a page of our Platform is accessed and each time a file is retrieved, access data about this process is stored in a log file.
 The corresponding log file contains: Your IP address, the page from which the file was requested, the name of the file, the date and time of the request, the amount of data transferred, the access status (file transferred, file not found, etc.), a description of the type of operating system and web browser used.
 The stored data does not allow any conclusions to be drawn about your identity and is evaluated exclusively for statistical purposes.

 The collection and processing of this data is carried out in order to enable the use of the website at all, on the basis of Art.
 6 para.
 1 p.
 1 f) GDPR, whereby our legitimate interest is the provision of our Platform.
 Incidentally, we store this aforementioned data, including the IP addresses, only in anonymized form and use it only in this anonymized form to analyze the use of the offer and the further development and optimization of our Platform in your interest, also on the basis of Art.
 6 para.
 1 p.
 1 f) GDPR.
 Our legitimate interest is the ongoing improvement of our online offer in order to provide you with the greatest possible user comfort.